CoEDL/elpis-wiki/nmt-steps.md

 ```

+This will take a while, and suck the life out of your battery if you are on a laptop.

+:japanese_ogre:

 Make an infer source file named `my_infer_file.vi` in the nmt directory, with a sentence in the source language.

 ```